ibm-cloud-docs/account/estimating_costs.md

 You can generate and view quotes for only {{site.data.keyword.baremetal_short}}, Virtual Server, and Gateway add-ons.
 Any user with access to the account can create quotes.
 To view quotes, you need to either be the account owner or have the Add/Upgrade Storage (StorageLayer), Add Server, or Add/Upgrade Services [classic infrastructure permission](/docs/account?topic=account-mngclassicinfra).

 1. Generate a quote by clicking **Save as quote** from the Order Summary section on the product details page.
-Or contact a {{site.data.keyword.cloud_notm}} sales representative.
+Or contact an {{site.data.keyword.cloud_notm}} sales representative.

       If you're in a Lite account, select **Email quote** when you enter your contact details so that you can view your quote after you create it.
 Only billable accounts can view quotes in the console.